Skip to content

 This guide walks through a complete teleport: install CodeTeleport, log in, push a session from your laptop, pull it on your desktop, and resume the conversation.

 Alice is building my-saas on her work laptop.
-She’s deep into a Claude Code session — refactoring the auth module — and needs to continue on her desktop at home.
+She’s deep into an AI coding session — refactoring the auth module — and needs to continue on her desktop at home.
 She’ll push the session from the laptop and pull it on the desktop.

 1. Install and log in